czbiohub-sf/czb-ui/README.md

 2. Mark the packages that need to have their version bumped up.
 3. Answer the remaining questions.
 4. Commit the new changeset into git.

+## Publishing a version to npm

+You will need to be on the `czb-ui` npm organization with 2FA enabled.

+1. Run `yarn changeset version`.
+2. Run `yarn changeset publish`.